Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-I’ve been to South Korea four times in just the past two years, and overall, my experience of visiting as a vegan has been really good!
+I’ve been to South Korea five times in just the past three years, and overall, my experience of visiting as a vegan has been really good!

 And the vegan food in Korea?
-Delicious. 💯
+Some of the absolute best. 💯

 At the end, I also included a list of vegan festivals in Korea, local vegans to follow, and vegan shopping.